 The consciousness of the people at the festival.
 (If a festival of 45 000 people can have this conscious aspect to it then every festival can do it).
 All festivals should use Boom as an example.

 Waking up early was essential to get into the eco-loo before the 7am stampedes.
 Brushing teeth with our bamboo toothbrushes and homemade toothpaste (soooo great to see so many other people with the same toothbrush and toothpaste as you – it’s just that kind of festival!).
 Going for a quick wake-up dip in the lake and then heading over to the community kitchen to make brekkie.

-Then we would head over to a talk at the Luminal Village which was a area of the party for sustainability, they had this massive eco dome that had stores and organisations.
-We would listen to a talk or two and
+Then we would head over to a talk at the Luminal Village which was an area of the party for sustainability, they had this massive eco-dome that had stores and organisations.
+We would listen to a talk or two and have

 We would then go to a yoga or meditation class in the Beings Field; this was my favourite area of the whole festival where they had a vegan gluten-free cafe where I spent a lot of money on yummy zoodles with pesto and sundried tomatoes, cold turmeric lattes etc., you can just imagine I was in my element!
 Hammocks, massages and spas….
 Okay Tash shut up!!
 Haha

 We never really had to be anywhere at any certain time and quickly got into the flow of the Boomvibe and just flowing with whatever happened.
 One night Gabe and I found ourselves at a Midnight tantra workshop with the Italian version of George Clooney.
 You can paint that picture….
 Haha

 There were just too many to go through each one but basically FOOD IS THE SOLUTION.
 From Veganism, being a conscious consumer, bees, farming and and and… Oh, and I went to a workshop on how to make your own House Detergents!
 This was my best!